 1. Sustainable economic growth while promoting jobs and stronger economies

-2. Protection of natural environment from damage and destruction.
+2. Protection of the natural environment from damage and destruction.

 3. Human and ecological health